PennyLaneAI/pennylane/doc/introduction/measurements.rst

         qml.cond(m0, qml.PauliX)(wires=1)
         return qml.sample(wires=1)

-By postselecting on ``1``, we only consider the ``1`` measurement outcome.
-So, the probability of measuring 1 on wire 1 should be 100%.
+By postselecting on ``1``, we only consider the ``1`` measurement outcome on wire 0.
+So, the probability of measuring ``1`` on wire 1 after postselection should also be 1.
 Executing this QNode with 10 shots:

 >>> func(np.pi / 2, shots=10)
 array([1, 1, 1, 1, 1, 1, 1])